Sauberr/eLearning_Platform/README.md

 # eLearning Platform

-This project delivers a mini eLearning platform like Udemy, built with Django and Django 4.2 Channels, empowering users to create, enroll in, and manage online courses.
-Leveraging technologies like Docker for easy deployment and scalability, PostgreSQL for robust data management, Redis for enhanced performance through caching, and Django Channels for real-time interactivity, this platform provides a foundation for building interactive and engaging learning experiences.
+This project delivers a mini eLearning platform like Udemy, built with Django 4.2 and Django Channels, empowering users to create, enroll in, and manage online courses.
+Leveraging technologies like Docker for easy deployment and scalability, PostgreSQL for robust data management, Redis for enhanced performance through caching, and Django Channels for real-time interactivity, including a chat feature for course participants to engage in discussions, this platform provides a foundation for building interactive and engaging learning experiences.
+Nginx is also utilized as a reverse proxy to handle static files efficiently and improve overall performance.

 #### Stack: